-In this recipe, the eggplants are peeled, which makes the texture more appealing to eggplant virgins.
+In this recipe, the eggplants are peeled, which makes the texture more appealing to eggplant virgins, but you can also use Japanese eggplants with the skin on.
 They get soft rather than chewy, so be prepared for that before you chow down.
 Take a moment to savor the aroma of garlic, ginger, and sesame and then dig in.
 You will not fear eggplant anymore!

 Eggplant and Tofu in Spicy Garlic Sauce

-- 1 pound extra-firm tofu (not silken)
+- 1 pound extra-firm tofu not silken

-- 1 tbsp soy sauce (reduced sodium)
+- 1 tablespoon soy sauce reduced sodium

-- 2 tbsp. water
+- 2 tablespoon water

-- 1/2 tsp dark sesame oil
+- 1/2 teaspoon dark sesame oil* optional, see Notes

-- 4 small eggplants, about 1-1/2 pounds total, peeled and sliced into strips 2-inches long, 1-inch wide, and 1/4-inch thick (or use one large eggplant)
+- 4 small eggplants about 1-1/2 pounds total, peeled and sliced into strips 2-inches long, 1-inch wide, and 1/4-inch thick (or use one large eggplant)

 - 1/3 cup water

-- 6-8 garlic cloves, minced–about 2 tbsp.
+- 6-8 garlic cloves minced (about 2 tbsp.)

-- 1-inch peeled fresh ginger, grated
+- 1 inch peeled fresh ginger grated

 - 3/4 cup vegetable broth or water

-- 1 tbsp vegetarian hoisin sauce
+- 1 tablespoon vegetarian hoisin sauce

-- 3 tbsp seasoned rice vinegar
+- 3 tablespoon seasoned rice vinegar

-- 1/2 tbsp dark sesame oil
+- 1/2 tablespoon dark sesame oil optional, see Notes

-- 1/2 tbsp sugar or other sweetener
+- 1/2-1 tablespoon sugar or other sweetener

-- 1 tbsp tomato paste
+- 1 tablespoon tomato paste

-- 1 tomato, coarsely chopped
+- 1 tomato coarsely chopped

-- sprinkling of sesame seeds for garnish (optional)
+- sprinkling of sesame seeds for garnish optional

 - Cut the tofu into 1/2-inch slices and press them lightly between towels to get some of the moisture out.
 Combine the 3 tbsp. soy sauce with the 2 tbsp. water and 1/2 tsp. sesame oil.
 Dip each slice of tofu into the mixture and set on a plate.

-- Heat an oiled, non-stick skillet until hot.
+- Heat a non-stick skillet until hot.
 Place the tofu slices in the skillet and cook until browned.
 Turn over and brown the other sides.
 When the tofu is completely browned on both sides, remove it from the skillet and place it on a cutting board.
 Cut each slice into 8-10 cubes.
 Set aside.

-Want to check out the other eggplant recipes on this blog?
+Check out the other eggplant recipes on this blog?
 There’s a whole section of them!